-However, the Department does not always act on the DCJS notification or the DCJS list of non-compliant offenders to ensure each offender complies with SORA's photograph provision.
-As a result, the Department did not respond in a timely manner to a DCJS report that identified seven of the jurisdiction's Level 3 offenders and two Level 2 offenders who did not update their photograph in accordance with the law.
+However, the Department does not always act on the DCJS notification or the DCJS list of noncompliant offenders to ensure each offender complies with SORA's photograph provision.
+As a result, the Department did not respond to a DCJS report that identified 15 of the jurisdiction's Level 3 offenders and five Level 2 offenders who did not update their photograph in accordance with the law.
 A sex offender is subject to arrest for failing to provide a photograph, a felony offense.
 Up-to-date Registry photographs help ensure that law enforcement and the public can recognize sex offenders.
+Department officials explained that the personnel newly assigned to perform SORA related duties only recently received access to eJusticeNY.